yokoffing/Betterfox/README.md

 **If you want a secure, blazing fast browsing experience, and don't want to deal with breakage, this setup is for you.** My objective is to make the defaults sufficient enough for the average privacy-minded user, but remain trouble-free enough that my grandmother could use it. <strike>(That puts a whole new twist on being a foxy grandma!)</strike> Edit: Sorry for the dad joke 😓

 ## about:Privacy
 My guiding principle was: "If it breaks it, it doesn't make it!"
-So things like WebGL and DRM are still enabled, and you won't find settings like `privacy.firstparty.isolate` or `network.http.referer.XOriginPolicy` mentioned here.
+So things like WebGL and DRM are still enabled, and you won't find settings like `privacy.resistFingerprinting` or `network.http.referer.XOriginPolicy` mentioned here.
 BetterFox is designed to set-and-forget, not to troubleshoot and tinker.
-You can [compare different user.js files here](https://yokoffing.github.io/compare-user.js/).
+You can compare different user.js files [here](https://yokoffing.github.io/compare-user.js/).

 Betterfox was created with a [less is more](https://medium.com/the-mission/less-is-more-the-minimum-effective-dose-e6d56625931e) mentality.
 Most repos I've encountered have niche privacy and security concerns with little regard for speed, annoyances, or mainstream use.
-The average user doesn't need most `user_prefs` to be altered to get the results they want.
+The average user doesn't need all `user_prefs` altered to get the results they want.

+## Assumptions
-That being said, Betterfox does make some assumptions. **Google Safe Browsing is completely disabled.** If you don't have other means of protection, you should remove the preferences listed and leave it turned on. **Saving passwords natively** is also disabled.
+That being said, Betterfox does make some assumptions: **Google Safe Browsing is completely disabled.** If you don't have other means of protection, you should remove the preferences listed and leave it turned on. **Saving passwords natively** is also disabled.
 Betterfox assumes you use a password manager.
 If you don't have something like [LastPass](https://addons.mozilla.org/en-US/firefox/addon/lastpass-password-manager/) or [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/), then remove the prefs that disable this functionality. etc, etc.

 You should have [Ghostery](https://github.com/yokoffing/Better-Fox/wiki/Ghostery) or [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) for ad and tracker blocking.
 Using DNS-level protection like [NextDNS](https://nextdns.io/?from=xujj63g5) is highly recommended.

-TL;DR: If your threat level calls for anonymity and not just reasonable privacy, please use the [TOR browser](https://www.torproject.org). 👍
+If your threat level calls for anonymity and not just reasonable privacy, please use the [TOR browser](https://www.torproject.org). 👍

 ## [Wiki](https://github.com/yokoffing/Better-Fox/wiki)